sophgo/sophon-demo/sample/BERT/README_EN.md

 * Support text testing

 ## 3. Prepare models and data
-If you are using the BM1684 chip, it is recommended to use TPU-NNTC to compile the BModel.
-The Python model should be exported as a torchscript model or onnx model before compilation; If you are using the BM1684X chip, it is recommended to compile the BModel using TPU-MLIR, and the Python model should be exported as an onnx model before compilation.
+If you are using BM1684, it is recommended to use TPU-NNTC to compile the BModel.
+The Python model should be exported as a torchscript model or onnx model before compilation; If you are using BM1684X, it is recommended to compile the BModel using TPU-MLIR, and the Python model should be exported as an onnx model before compilation.
 For details, please refer to [BERT-Model-Export](./docs/BERT4torch_Exportonnx_Guide.md).

 At the same time, you need to prepare a dataset for testing, and if quantifying the model, you also need to prepare a dataset for quantification.